Students on CampusStudents on Campus

 New Braunfels, TX

-Sandra is recently retired after 36 years working in the Concordia University System first at Concordia Bronxville, then Concordia University Texas for 19 years, and then Concordia University Chicago for the last 13 years.
+Dr. Doering retired in 2021 after 36 years working in the Concordia University System, first at Concordia Bronxville, then Concordia University Texas for 19 years, and then Concordia University Chicago for her last 13 years.
 She has the honor of being a graduate of both Concordia in Austin (1969) and Concordia in Chicago (1971).
 Before earning her Ed.D. from Oklahoma State University (85), she taught for 10 years in Lutheran and private elementary schools.
-Dr. Doering and her husband, Rev Martin Doering (vacancy pastor, Abiding Word, Gonzales), currently reside in New Braunfels, TX.
-They fill their days with volunteer work at the local hospital, exercising at the YMCA and finding ways to use their skills as God leads them.
+Dr. Doering and her husband, Rev. Martin Doering (vacancy pastor, Abiding Word, Gonzales), currently reside in New Braunfels, Texas.
+They fill their days with volunteer work at the local hospital, exercising and finding ways to use their skills as God leads them.

 Magnolia, Texas